cyberomin/cyberomin.github.io/_posts/2016-08-01-chapter-one.markdown

 I want to say a very big thank you to my soon to be ex-colleagues at Konga and everyone that held my hands through this journey, whip me back into line when I veered off course and most importantly being patient with me.

-A big thank you to Tim Akimbo, he made the introduction, without him, I probably wouldn’t have been here.
-Effiong Okwong for helping me settle into this city that has become home.
+A big thank you to Tim Akimbo, he made the introduction, without him, I probably wouldn’t have been here, Effiong Okwong for helping me settle into this city that has become home.
 Ndifereke Ekott, Joseph Agunbiade&mdash;Alangoro&mdash; and every other person I must have left out.
 Thank you.

 And to the amazing Lagos tech community, thank you for the love.
 Bosun Tijani, thank you for being awesome.
 God bless you.